What is the point of running on an empty stomach?

 Eating or not eating before a workout depends on exactly what type of workout you are practicing.
 Eating before an effort will not cancel all fat consumption by the metabolism during the race, and not eating will not lead to massive overconsumption of fat as some would like to believe.
 It's about training your body to be able to deal with all kinds of situations.

 For a low-speed session like a one-hour race, eat less before the race by compensating for a more consistent recovery thereafter stimulates activated enzymes during fat consumption.
 However, eating before exercise is not totally devoid of interest either.
-Indeed, leaving the stomach full or at least satiated can support a longer session.
+Indeed, leaving on a full stomach or at least satisfied allows you to endure a longer session.
 In fact, the main thing lies in the rider's eating habits throughout the week as well as in the frequency of the sessions.

 Burn carbohydrates or fats?